 - accessible to you in another way even if that involves you making a payment to get it.

 - information sent to us by, or related to, a body dealing with security matters.

 - contained in court, tribunal, State judicial documents and some enquiry and arbitration documents.

 - required for the purpose of avoiding an infringement of the privileges of either House of Parliament.

-- personal data which if disclosed would breach the Data Protection Act 1998.
+- personal data which if disclosed would breach data protection legislation.
 1

 - sent to us in confidence.

 We will consider if disclosure is in the wider public interest if the information is:

 - required for the purpose of safeguarding national security.

 - or is likely to, prejudice defence or the capability, effectiveness or security of any relevant British forces, defence of the British Islands or any colony.